umer0586/SensorServer/README.md

 ## Supports multiple connections to multiple sensors simultaneously

- **Many Websocket clients** can connect to one `type` of a Sensor.
-So connecting to **`/sensor/connect?type=android.sensor.accelerometer`** three times will create three different connections to the accelerometer sensor and each connected client will then receive accelerometer data at the same time.
+Multiple WebSocket clients can connect to a specific type of sensor.
+For example, by connecting to `/sensor/connect?type=android.sensor.accelerometer` multiple times, separate connections to the accelerometer sensor are created.
+Each connected client will receive accelerometer data simultaneously.

-Moreover, from one or different machines you can connect to different types of sensors as well i-e one **Websocket Client object** could connect to accelerometer and other **Websocket Client object** to gyroscope.
-All active connections can be viewed by selecting **Connections** navigation button.
+Additionally, it is possible to connect to different types of sensors from either the same or different machines.
+For instance, one WebSocket client object can connect to the accelerometer, while another WebSocket client object can connect to the gyroscope.
+To view all active connections, you can select the "Connections" navigation button.

 ## Test with Websocket testing tools
 You can test this app with any websocket testing tools available on the web or playstore.
 You can use http://livepersoninc.github.io/ws-test-page/ for testing purpose.
 Use multiple tabs for multiple websocket connections